wojtryb/Shortcut-Composer/README.md

 <!-- Screen z akcjami w Keyboard Shortcuts -->

 ## Pre-made actions
-While Shortcut-Composer is highly configurable and extendable, the add-on comes with multiple pre-made actions which can be used out-of-the-box.
+While Shortcut-Composer is highly configurable and extendable, the add-on comes with pre-made actions which can be used out-of-the-box.

 ### (`Pie menus`):
+Pie menu is a widget displayed on the canvas while a key is pressed.
+It will disappear as soon as the key is released.
+Moving cursor in a direction of any icon, activates its value on key release.
+The widget cannot be clicked.
+Pie menu can be cancelled if the cursor is not moved out of deadzone.

-- ### Pick brush presets (red, gree, blue)
+- ### Pick brush presets (red, green, blue)
-  Three color coded pie menus that let you pick a brush preset from selected tag.
+  Three color coded pie menus that let you pick a brush preset from related tag with brush presets.
+Tags can be selected in **Tools > Scripts > Shortcut Composer Settings**.
 Default tag mapping is as follows:
   - <span style="color:red">red</span>: "★ My Favorites"
   - <span style="color:green">green</span>: "RGBA"
   - <span style="color:blue">blue</span>: "Erasers"
-  It is encouraged to change those tags to custom ones in **Tools > Scripts > Shortcut Composer Settings**.

 - ### Pick misc tools
-  Pie menu for wtitching active tools.
-Consists of tools that are used rather sporadically:
+  Pie menu for picking active tools.
+Includes tools that are used rather sporadically, and may not be worth a dedicated keyboard shortcut each:
   - crop tool,
   - reference tool,
   - gradient tool,